IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Add control button: reset zoom.
  * Add control button: reset to origin.
  * Add control button: set to retina resolution (size factors and css scale).
+ * Extend the perpendicular Bézier demo (currently working with one curve only).

+## Todos for future Version 2 (not backwards compatible)
+ * Change the Vector.inverse() function.
+This is not what the inverse of a vector should be.

 ## Browsers support